Soccer-Anger as European breakaway threat re-emerges hours before UEFA vote

 Teams would play 10 matches each in the group stage rather than the six they currently play and a playoff round would also be introduced before the last 16.

-But while there has been a broad consensus and those reforms, the ECA made a late push to have changes to the governance and control of the competition.
+But while there has been a broad consensus and those reforms, the big clubs made a late push to have changes to the governance and control of the competition.

-Manchester United’s executive vice-chairman Ed Woodward told investors last month that he expected such an outcome.

-“We look forward to seeing the full final proposal from UEFA that we anticipate will include a greater involvement of clubs in the governance and control of the competitions,” Woodward said.

 Reporting by Simon Evans, additional reporting by Elvira Pollina, editing by Ed Osmond, Christian Radnedge and Pritha Sarkar